Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Experiments

-Non-linear motion estimation results (also in Tab.~\ref{tab:blurEstimationResults}) differ for the CNN method, which produces larger and more varying errors for kernel sizes $d \geq 7 \,\si{\px}$ compared to the traditional estimators and the linear case.
+Non-linear motion estimation results (also in Tab.~\ref{tab:blurEstimationResults}) differ for the CNN method, which tends to produce larger errors towards the larger (and more complex) kernels compared to the traditional estimators and the linear case.
 We interpret this as a larger uncertainty and conclude that the CNN might not be appropriate for estimation of complex non-linear motion kernels.
-In contrast, the scores of GBB/PMP are more accurate and more stable among the different kernels and datasets (with GBB a bit better).
+In contrast, the scores of GBB/PMP are more accurate among the different kernels and datasets (with GBB a bit better).
 This slightly better motion blur estimation performance of GBB compared to PMP is consistent with the experiments in~\cite{bai2018graph}, where PMP is compared to the work of Pan et al.~\cite{pan2016blind} that first proposes a dark channel prior.

 \emph{Computational performance}: In terms of runtime, we see from the table in Fig.~\ref{fig:uncorruptedBlurEstimationsAndRuntime} that the CNN executes more than $\times \num{50}$ faster than GBB/PMP and moves in the realm of real-time capability.
-Although the CNN executes on a GPU, the running times of current GBB/PMP implementations (running on the CPU) are too long to be practical for a condition monitoring application (especially for multiple image patches).
+We also found that CNN requires 98\% of its runtime for serial data pre-processing, which can be improved by vectorization.
+Although the CNN itself executes on a GPU, the running times of current GBB/PMP implementations (running on the CPU) are too long to be practical for a condition monitoring application (especially for multiple image patches).

 \emph{In summary}, the GBB and PMP methods are in general not accurate for blur-free or small/large blur kernel estimation on the image patch sizes used, and available implementations are not real-time capable.
-Nevertheless, they provide accurate estimates for medium-sized kernels and in the case of non-linear motion blur.
-The CNN method, on the other hand, might not be suited for non-linear motion kernels, but performs well in terms of defocus, linear motion and real-time requirements.
+Nevertheless, they provide the best estimates for medium-sized linear and non-linear motion blur kernels.
+The CNN method, on the other hand, might not be suited for complex non-linear motion kernels, but performs well in terms of defocus, linear motion and real-time requirements.
 If non-linear motion blur can be circumvented (e.g., with short exposure times or slow motions), the CNN method can be employed for monitoring a camera's condition.

 \ifclearsectionlook \fi